IvS-KULeuven/OntoManager/README.md

 * coffee-script

-    # for example, on Fedora:
     sudo dnf install coffee-script
+    # in the above line, dnf is the package manager for fedora
     # this should automatically install Node.js (package 'nodejs'), as well.

 * (Optional) inference engine